Žmogaus kilmė ir Homo Sapiens

 4.1 Homo heidelbergensis and Homo neanderthalensis

-After H. erectus, Middle Pleistocene hominins further increased brain size and changed in terms of shape – between erectus type of creatures and modern humans:
+After H. erectus, Middle Pleistocene hominins further increased brain volume and changed in form – between erectus-type beings and modern humans:

-- Homo heidelbergensis (~700–200 thousand years ago) are known in Africa and Europe, cranial volume – 1100–1300 cm³, massive eyebrows, advanced hunting tools found (e.g. wooden spear examples in Schöningen).
+• Homo heidelbergensis (~700–200 thousand years ago) known in Africa and Europe, skull volume – 1100–1300 cm³, massive eyebrows, advanced hunting tools found (e.g., wooden spear examples in Schöningen).
 Some populations in Europe may have evolved into Neanderthals, while African lineages led to archaic Homo sapiens.

-- Homo neanderthalensis (~400,000–40,000 BC) lived in Europe and western Asia, had stocky bodies adapted to cold, advanced Mousterian tool culture, and possible symbolic activities (funerals, jewelry).
-It is unclear whether they became extinct or were "absorbed" by early modern humans, but genetics suggest partial admixture with modern humans in Eurasia.
+• Homo neanderthalensis (~400–40 thousand years ago) lived in Europe and Western Asia, had stocky bodies adapted to cold, advanced Mousterian tool culture, possible symbolic activities (burials, ornaments).
+It is unclear whether they went extinct or were "absorbed" by early modern humans, but genetics shows partial admixture with modern humans in Eurasia.

 4.2 Homo floresiensis and other branches

-Certain sidelines, such as dwarf H. floresiensis (~100-50 thousand years ago) on the island of Flores (Indonesia), demonstrates how isolation can lead to a peculiar “island dwarfism”.
-Meanwhile, in Asia, new finds (e.g. Denisovans) further complicate the picture – hominin diversity in the late Pleistocene was greater than previously thought.
-Some populations coexisted with early Homo sapiens, sharing genes and culture in ways we still don't fully understand.
+Certain side branches, e.g., the dwarf H. floresiensis (~100–50 thousand years ago) on Flores Island (Indonesia), demonstrate how isolation can cause a peculiar "island dwarfism."
+Meanwhile, new finds in Asia (e.g., Denisovans) further complicate the picture – hominin diversity in the late Pleistocene was greater than previously thought.
+Some populations coexisted alongside early Homo sapiens, sharing genes and culture in ways we do not yet fully understand.

 5. The emergence of modern humans: Homo sapiens